The $(\infty,2)$-category of internal $(\infty,1)$-categories: Preliminaries

 As far as this paper is concerned, an $(\infty,2)$-category is a simplicially enriched category $\mathbf{C}$ whose hom-objects are quasi-categories.
 These are called ``strict $(\infty,2)$-categories'' in \cite[Section 5.5.8]{kerodon}.
-Their associated homotopy theory is equivalent to other models of $(\infty,2)$-category theory via \cite[Theorem 0.0.3 and Remark 0.0.4]{lgood}.
+Accordingly, a functor of $(\infty,2)$-categories is simply a simplicially enriched functor between $(\infty,2)$-categories.
+The associated homotopy theory is equivalent to other models of $(\infty,2)$-category theory via \cite[Theorem 0.0.3 and Remark 0.0.4]{lgood}.